-- 10. In the General tab, you can edit the folder path to save the action logs of this Tool.
+- 15. You can edit the folder path to save the action logs of this Tool.
 By default, the folder path will be C:\ProgramData\Flexera Software\SVM Patch\svmpatch.log.

-- 11. You can set any one of the below preferences to save the log files:
+- 16. You can set any one of the below preferences to save the log files:

 - LogAlways

 - Critical

 - Error

 - Warning

 - Informational

 - Verbose